guillermo-carrasco/PyConSweden2015/parts/clinical-use-cases.md

 ## What are we going to cover?
 - Flask app + MongoDB/MongoEngine
 - Logging??
+- Jinja/Flask best practises
+  + Macros in templates are something you often forget about

 Hopefully I can share some best practises around working with Flask and teach you something new to test in your own projects.